Artica Svalbard

 Are you interested in a residency at Artica Svalbard?

-As key partner we are responsible for nominating artists for their residency programme and supporting them curatorially, as well as playing an active role in other projects as part of Artica Svalbard’s vision.
+As key partners, we are responsible for nominating artists for their residency programmes and supporting them curatorially.
+We also play an active role in other projects as part of Artica Svalbard’s vision.
 In 2019, OCA co-curated Artica Listens.

 Why Svalbard?